MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/semanticfunctions.md

 ---End Text---
 ```

-and define the function inline in C#:
+and define the function inline in C# — assuming you've already instantiated and configured your kernel as `myKernel` as described [above](semanticfunctions#get-your-kernel-ready):

 ```csharp
 using Microsoft.SemanticKernel.KernelExtensions;